MundoDele Spanish Grammar

 Passive voice in Spanish: fue escrito, se venden casas, está cerrado.

-Why learn the passive voice with MundoDele?
+Why passive voice matters

 The passive voice is not only a verb form.
 It changes the structure of the sentence: the receiver of the action becomes more important than the person or thing doing the action.

-How to use this page
+How to use this Spanish passive voice guide

 Use this page to understand passive voice as part of Spanish sentence structure.
 First learn the formal passive with ser.
 Then compare it with passive se, which is often more natural in Spanish.
 Finally, study estar + participle for states and results.